merondun/CytoSee/README.md

 NW_019783468.1,1554,51,32,B2V8841_BL_ADL_F__SRR25143965
 ```

-You can create a BSobj from this object, e.g. as used in the package [DSS](https://www.bioconductor.org/packages/release/bioc/vignettes/DSS/inst/doc/DSS.html), using something like this:
+For downstream analyses, you can also create a BSobj from this object, e.g. as used in the package [DSS](https://www.bioconductor.org/packages/release/bioc/vignettes/DSS/inst/doc/DSS.html), with this:

 ```
 methdat <- fread(BSobj_methylationcounts.csv.gz) %>% as.data.frame